frqnck/homebrew-porters/README.md

 # :beers: Homebrew Porters

-This is a Homebrew/Cask Tap containing mostly a collection of *nightly-built* formulae:
+This is a Homebrew (and Cask) Tap containing mostly a collection of *nightly-built* formulae:

 ## Usage